zhengdafangyuan/HiPore-C/README.md

 # Basecalling and Methylation calling

-In steps, Guppy and Megalodon software were used.
-And due to the large amount of Nanopore data, it is recommended to generate a corresponding fastq or modification callling bam result for each multfast5 file (typically containing 4000 reads) in order to facilitate the subsequent analysis.
+In this step, Guppy and Megalodon software were used.
+And due to the large amount of Nanopore data, it is recommended to generate a corresponding fastq or modification callling bam result for each multfast5 file (typically containing 4000 reads) to facilitate the subsequent analysis.
 The input is fast5 file and the output is fastq and mod bam file.

 ```
 Conf_file="~/ont-guppy/data/dna_r9.4.1_450bps_hac_prom.cfg"